os2594/Team4/docs/4.Design/DesigningforSoftwareSecurityEngineering.md

 **“What did you learn from this assignment?” and “What did you find most useful?”**

 ### **Justin Tobiason**
+**What I learned:**
+This assignment had it's challenges.
+Trying to evaluate the design of the application in the context of our use case made coming up with the level 1 diagram more of a controversial discussion regarding what does and does not belong.
+Once we dialed that in attempting to mitigate or deterime what wasn't applicaple in the analysis did require some thought as being a financial institution it seemed like most of these SHOULD be mitigated since our risk appetite is a lot less than other businesses would be interested in.

+**What I found most useful**
+Using the Microsoft TMT tool was very valuable to me.
+I wasn't aware of the tool previous to this assignment so being able to get some hands on experience gave me something to add to the metaphorical tool box.
+Designing these diagrams and failing to capture exactly what I wanted the first couple rounds required me to reconsider the current solution for the problem.

 ### **Osmar Carboney**